Inpatient Rehab in Connecticut

 Bridgeport Hospital West Tower 9 - Bridgeport, CT

-Bridgeport Hospital West Tower 9 is an inpatient drug and alcohol rehab situated in Bridgeport, Connecticut.
+Bridgeport Hospital West Tower 9 is a residential rehab center located in Bridgeport, CT.

 Location: 267 Grant Street, Bridgeport, CT 06610 in Fairfield County